Contact Ivory

 WHAT DO I NEED?

 You’ll need a great “sticky” mat for practice.
-A sticky mat is an exercise mat with non- stick grip that prevents you from sliding during practice.
+A sticky mat is an exercise mat with non-stick grip that prevents you from sliding during practice.
 These roll-up mats are also available with extra padding for individuals who have back issues or prefer more cushion during rolling exercises.
-For your appointment with Flat Belly Pilates, we make it as easy as possible for you and will provide you with everything that you need including a mat and any other equipment that will be used during your session.
-All you have to do is show up.

 WHAT'S A PILATES SESSION LIKE?